 Nancy was a guest speaker twice at the California Governor’s Conference for Women, where 7,500 of the most prominent women in California gathered to consider Women’s issues, along with dozens of live cooking demonstrations in the Los Angeles area at upscale cooking schools, hospitals, and department stores.
 She has also authored two books on reduced-fat cooking, the first, Nancy’s Healthy Kitchen Baking Book, was published by MacMillan & Co., and her later Nancy’s Healthy Kitchen Reduced-Fat Salad Dressings.

 Continuing her passion for cooking and baking, Nancy created a recipe website called Skinny Kitchen.com.
 Skinny Kitchen is your fun guide to healthy yet decadent-tasting recipes.
 You’ll be delighted with the array of hearty comfort food recipes, we all love, but with a twist, they are SKINNYFIED™!
-Whether you’re simply looking to cook healthier or you’re following SmartPoints, Gluten-Free, Paleo, Dairy-Free, and such, Nancy’s got you covered.
-All recipes include nutrition facts and SmartPoints.
+Whether you’re simply looking to cook healthier or you’re following WW, Gluten-Free, Paleo, Dairy-Free, and such, Nancy’s got you covered.
+All recipes include nutrition facts.
 Each week she shares her skinny recipes, cooking and kitchen tips, food finds, and the healthy benefits of many recipes.

 Nancy has two sons and she resides in San Luis Obispo, CA. with her husband, psychologist Dr. Allen Fox.